ruslanovich111/date-converter/README.md

 The library solves all these problems.

 # Versions
-- There is code for php8.1 in the master branch
+- There is code for php8.1 in the master branch (tags 1.0.*)
-- There is code for php8.0 in the master-php8.0 branch
+- There is code for php8.0 in the master-php8.0 branch (tags 1.1.*)

 # Configuration
 Create `ArrayPatternStorage`.\